kubernetes/minikube/site/content/en/docs/Tasks/loadbalancer.md

                 loadbalancer emulator: no errors
 ```

-Tunnel might ask you for password for creating and deleting network routes.
+`minikube tunnel` runs as a separate daemon, creating a network route on the host to the service CIDR of the cluster using the cluster's IP address as a gateway.
+The tunnel command exposes the external IP directly to any program running on the host operating system.

-### DNS resolution
+### DNS resolution (experimental)

 If you are on macOS, the tunnel command also allows DNS resolution for Kubernetes services from the host.

 ### Cleaning up orphaned routes

-If the `minikube tunnel` shuts down in an unclean way, it might leave a network route around.
-This case the ~/.minikube/tunnels.json file will contain an entry for that tunnel.
-To cleanup orphaned routes, run:
+If the `minikube tunnel` shuts down in an abrupt manner, it may leave orphaned network routes on your system.
+If this happens, the ~/.minikube/tunnels.json file will contain an entry for that tunnel.
+To remove orphaned routes, run:

 ````shell
 minikube tunnel --cleanup
 ````

-### Avoid entering password multiple times
+### Avoiding password prompts

-`minikube tunnel` runs as a separate daemon, creates a network route on the host to the service CIDR of the cluster using the cluster's IP address as a gateway.
 Adding a route requires root privileges for the user, and thus there are differences in how to run `minikube tunnel` depending on the OS.
 If you want to avoid entering the root password, consider setting NOPASSWD for "ip" and "route" commands:

 <https://superuser.com/questions/1328452/sudoers-nopasswd-for-single-executable-but-allowing-others>